Things to do in Barcelona

 Barcelona in September

-Outdoor fun – Pleasant weather translates to staying outdoors through the day.
-You can go out swimming in the sea and bask in the sun to get that enviable Catalonian tan!
-Go on day trips to Montserrat and Girona, or walk through the ancient neighbourhoods of Gothic Quarter and La Ramblas.
+Outdoor fun – The agreeable climate beckons outdoor enthusiasts to embrace the day.
+Whether it's swimming in the sea or soaking up the sun for that quintessential Catalonian glow, there's ample opportunity to revel in nature's offerings.
+Embark on excursions to Montserrat and Girona, or wander through the historic quarters of the Gothic Quarter and La Ramblas.

 Barcelona In September Weather